Professionalism in the speech of people of different professions

 About lexical-thematic groups

-About lexico-semantic groups
+About lexical-semantic groups

 Words that have an equivalent in common vocabulary.
-Their meaning can be found by opening dictionary.
-There are a lot of professionalisms of this order in the Russian language: mine - large inter-column spaces on a newspaper page.
+Their meaning can be found by opening Dictionary.
+There are a lot of professionalisms of this order in the Russian language: mine - large intercolumn spaces on a newspaper page.

-And finally, about the jargon
+And finally about jargon

 Conclusion

-How to work:
+Ways to carry out work:

-one).
+1).
 Survey using a questionnaire

 2).
 Observations

 3).
-Analysis of the results
+Analysis of the results obtained

 Work plan:

-one).
+1).
 Introduction - theoretical part

 2).
-Chart Results
+Results in chart form

 4).Conclusion